Chalarangelo/30-seconds-of-code/snippets/isPlainObject.md

 ### isPlainObject

-Checks if the provided value is an bbject created by the Object constructor.
+Checks if the provided value is an object created by the Object constructor.

 Check if the provided value is truthy, use `typeof` to check if it is an object and `Object.constructor` to make sure the constructor is equal to `Object`.